Dazzler (weapon)

 A dazzler is a non-lethal weapon which uses intense directed radiation to temporarily disorient its target with flash blindness.
-They can effectively deter further advances, regardless of language or cultural barriers, but can also be used for hailing and warning.
+Primarily intended to deter enemy forces from advancing in combat, it can also be used for hailing and warning.
 Targets can include electronic sensors as well as human vision.

 Initially developed for military use, non-military products are becoming available for use in law enforcement and security.

 Design

 Dazzlers emit infrared light against various electronic sensors and visible light against humans.
 They are intended not to cause long-term damage to eyes.
 The emitters are usually lasers, making what is termed a laser dazzler.
 Most of the contemporary systems can be carried by a person, and operate in either the red (a laser diode) or green (a diode-pumped solid-state laser, DPSS) areas of the electromagnetic spectrum.
 The green laser is chosen for its unique ability to react with the human eye.
-Dazzlers maintain eye safety by producing diverging light that is less coherent (focused) than typical lasers.
-This produces a larger, less concentrated spot at greater distances which is easier to aim at longer distances and retains the desired effect on targets.
+Dazzlers produce diverging light that is less coherent (focused) than typical lasers, and emit larger, less concentrated beams which are easier to aim at greater distances, causing temporary blindness without incurring permanent eye damage.